jasminemathieu/MySQL-User-Access/README.md

 ## Introduction

-This project covers the installation and configuration process of LAMP stack collection process.
+In this continuation of the Data Application  covers the installation and configuration process of LAMP stack collection process.
 This LAMP stack is comprised of four programs - Linux, Apache, MySQL and PHP, used to create and deploy a functional database application.

 ### Component(s) used to complete this project: